Reading Time: 4 minutes

 Your Vendors Will Love It

-A good payment processing company makes it very easy to make payments.
-The person who receives the check won’t need an account, and they won’t have to enter sensitive information.
-Instead, they’ll simply have to log into their bank account through the webpage linked to in their email.
+A good payment processing company makes it very easy to accept and send payments.
+The business or individual who receives the check won’t need an account, and they won’t have to enter sensitive information.
+Instead, they’ll simply have to enter their bank’s routing and account number.
 It’s entirely secure.

 This means they don’t have to directly share their account numbers or payment information with you to make a payment.
 Online forms that ask for credit card numbers often store that information on the website servers.
 That’s just one more opportunity for hackers to gain their sensitive information.